Photo by Lawrence Ivy, courtesy NY Magazine

 I did the PR for John Sahag’s first salon, started a few months before he opened, produced the first press release, seen here, and I organized his opening Press event.
 At one time, I did his bookings, he didn’t want an agent, and he could have 6 requests a day – maybe Richard Avedon, Francesco Scavullo, Elle or Vogue, or Bazaar.
 It was incredible.
 There are no words to describe what it was like working for John Sahag!

 The experience was like no other I had ever had.
 But I left him in 1986.
 For 8 years, he tried to get me back.
-Every so often, we met for brunch, for dinner, and it wasn’t until he said to me, “I want you to take my Creative Evenings on Wednesday night, I want my staff to do things they don’t get a chance to do during the day, I need you to work on my portfolios and photo library,” and then he came up with the words that got me back, “I want you to be my Ambassadress,” he said.
+Every so often, we met for brunch, or dinner, and it wasn’t until he said to me, “I want you to take my Creative Evenings on Wednesday night, I want my staff to do things they don’t get a chance to do during the day, I need you to work on my portfolios and photo library,” and then he came up with the words that got me back, “I want you to be my Ambassadress,” he said.
 “What’s that?”
 I asked.
 He replied,” I don’t know but it sounds good.”
 When we both stopped laughing, I said, “OK, send me a card with the name printed on it.”
 He did, grey, silver embossed.
 So he got me back.

 I went on from there and started doing his PR but he had weird ideas about PR, like I should never instigate any requests, he wanted everyone to come to us.
 I ended up also formulating an education program for him, and at one time, even supervising the Tuesday night cutting and coloring classes, as well as the Wednesday night creative classes.